Lorraine333/Lorraine333.github.io/_pages/about.md

 Please apply through the Pitt CS or ISP PhD program and mention my name.
 Unfortunately, I won't be able to answer individual emails.

 **News**:
+- 2024.05: *Our paper "Every Answer Matters: Evaluating Commonsense with Probabilistic Measures" is accepted to ACL 2024.*
 - 2024.03: *Received funding from Pitt Cyber.
 Thanks, Pitt Cyber!*
 - 2024.03: *Our proposed symposium MAKE is happening at Stanford University as part of the 2024 AAAI Spring Symposium Series.*
 - 2024.03: *Our paper "UNcommonsense Reasoning: Abductive Reasoning about Uncommon Situations" is accepted to NAACL 2024.*